Research

 Research in Progress

-• Scaling-up Programs for Firm Value Chain Decarbonization: The Relative Effectiveness of Digital Interventions and Peer-to-Peer Learning. [with Jasjit Singh (INSEAD)].
+• Scaling-up Programs for Firm Value Chain Decarbonization: The Relative Effectiveness of Digital Interventions and Peer-to-Peer Learning. [with Arzi Adbi (NUS) and Jasjit Singh (INSEAD)].

 • Evaluating the Role of Digital Tools in Scaling-up Women Owned Micro-entrepreneurial Ventures in Rural India. [with Leena Kinger Hans (ISB) and Jasjit Singh (INSEAD)].